ladjs/gulp-pug-job/Readme.md

     .pipe(gulp.dest('public/templates'));
 ```

-Then, in your HTML file, require the script using camel casing for the file name of the template (in our case it's simply `example`, but if the file was named `foo-baz.pug` you would use `fooBaz`):
+Then, in your HTML file, require the script using camel casing for the filename of the template (in our case it's simply `example`, but if the file was named `foo-baz.pug` you would use `fooBaz`):

 ```html
 <script src="https://raw.githubusercontent.com/pugjs/pug/1.11.0/runtime.js"></script>